Share Market News

 GIFT Nifty:

-GIFT Nifty September 2025 futures were trading 122.50 points higher in early trade, suggesting a positive opening for the Nifty 50.
+GIFT Nifty September 2025 futures were trading with a gain of 16.00 points (or 0.06%) in early trade, indicating a possible muted opening for the Nifty 50 today.

 Institutional Flows: